RealTrippR/CHALK-UI/README.md

 # Chalk UI
 Chalk UI is a lightweight UI Engine built atop SFML.
-It is wrin entirely C++, and is in active development.
+It is written entirely C++, and is in active development.
 It uses a system of inheritence in which every object has a parent, object containers can hold children.
 The Workspace object is the root of inheritence.
 # Project Setup
 Because the Chalk UI relies on SFML for graphics functionality, you will have to install SFML 2.6 or later.